varenya-gupta/Blink/README.md

 Create a `virtual enviornment` to install all the required libraries.
 These libraries will be required to run the programs.
 I would recommend using an IDE such as Pycharm as they have direct ways to create a new virtual enviornment when creating a new project or when creating a new interpreter.

 ![image](https://github.com/varenya-gupta/Blink/assets/153254554/a0046503-c117-4067-82c4-436b6f7f6a39)

+## Step2:
+Install all libraries in the `requirements.txt` file either by duplicating it and opening it in a IDE like Pycharm or by manually downloading them through pip.